GraemeMalcolm/ai-stuff/instructions/09-translation.md

 5. At the top right of the editor pane, use the **...** button to open the menu and select **Save** to save your changes.
 Then open the menu again and select **Close Editor**.

+    The sample client application will use the Translator service to do several tasks:
+    - Translate text from English into French, Italian, and Chinese
+    - Translate audio from English into text in French
-    The sample client application will use the Translator service to translate from one language into another.
-A real application could accept the input from a microphone and send the response to a speaker, but in this simple example, we'll use pre-recorded input in an audio file and save the response as another audio file.
+    >Note: A real application could accept the input from a microphone and send the response to a speaker, but in this simple example, we'll use pre-recorded input in an audio file.

     Use the audio player below to hear the input audio the application will process: